MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsCloudCallDataConnection.md

 ## NOTES

-New-CsCloudCallDataConnection cmdlet is now supported only from Teams PowerShell Module versions 4.6.0 or later.
+The New-CsCloudCallDataConnection cmdlet is only supported from Teams PowerShell Module versions 4.6.0 or later.

 ## RELATED LINKS